 Do you remember when I told you to look around and think about who made the things you have?

-All the objects you possess, all of them, without exception, has one substance in common.
+All the objects you possess, all of them, without exception, have one substance in common.
 Do you know what this substance common to all the things you have is?
-Labour.
+Labor.

-Labour, folks, is a social substance.
+Labor, folks, is a social substance.

-Every commodity has in it some amount of crystallized labour.
+Every commodity has in it some amount of crystallized labor.

 Is Value the same thing as price?
 No, no. Is price Value, chat?
 No.